arashnrim/lectern/content/social/perception-of-self.md

 - social
 ---

-- Perceived as the subjective awareness of one's identity of experience
+Perceived as the subjective awareness of one's identity of experience.

 ## What does the self consist of?
 Generally, the perception of self consists of four things: